“Nagoya Meshi” is the very unique and popular local cuisine in Nagoya, Aichi prefecture.

 “Miso Katsu” (味噌カツ) is the pork cutlet with thick Miso-based sauce instead of Tonkatsu sauce, which is the essential dish for people in Nagoya.

 You don’t see any restaurants where don’t serve pork cutlet without thick miso sauce in Nagoya region.

 This unique sauce is based on “Hacho Miso“, and each restaurant has its own secret recipe for it.

-“Hacho Miso”…the local rich, strong, and salty red miso in the Cyobu (Central of Japan) region.
+“Hacho Miso”…the rich, strong, and salty local red miso in the Chubu (Central of Japan) region. (originally from Okazaki, Aichi)

 “Katsu”…Japanese traditional comfort dish.
-Deep-fried, Panko-breaded pork, beef, chicken and seafood.
-Outside of the Chubu region, eat with thick Worcestershire-based sweet and fruity sauce.
+Deep-fried, Panko-breaded pork, beef, chicken, and seafood.
+Commonly eat with thick Worcestershire-based sweet and fruity sauce.